ngParty/react-todo-app/docs/5-add-todo.md

 </form>
 ```

-3. Now try to write something and press enter.
+Now try to write something into our input and press <kbd>ENTER</kbd>.
 What happened ?

 ---

 Well as you've noticed, the browser was reloaded.
 That's not very app-y feeling right?

-But hey that's standard browser behaviour when we are inside `<form>` tag and press enter.
+Well, that's the standard browser behaviour.

+> when we are inside `<form>` tag and press enter, our form si submitted.

 Ok let's fix this.

-For that we will need to introduce new concept.
-Handling DOM events with React.
+For that, we will need to introduce new concept ⚡️.

+#### Handling DOM events with React.

 In raw javascript, we do it like following: